joanlyq/SeeCucumbers/README.md

     - tensorflow 1.13.1.
    The detailed requirements can be checked at [requirements.txt](requirements.txt)

-2. Download the repo using following CLI or from current webpage
+2. Download the repo using following command or from current webpage
 ```
 	git clone https://github.com/joanlyq/SeeCucumbers.git
 ```